ThomasVade/Stereo-Vision-Disparity-map-using-Image-processing/README.md

 filteredImg is the depth map. filteredImg is a 16bit image if you convert it to 8 bit you will get disparity images.

-In disparity nearer objects are high intensity and intensity decreases as distance increase.
+In disparity map, nearer objects have high intensity and intensity decreases as distance increases.